Apartness relations between propositions: Introduction

 \begin{body} The complement of an apartness relation clearly yields an equivalence relation on the set $S$.
 When working in classical logic, every apartness relation itself arises as the complement of the equivalence relation obtained this way: this completely reduces the study of apartness relations to the familiar subject of equivalence relations.
 Moreover, classical foundational theories trivialize the notion of tight apartness altogether, as the only tight apartness arises as the complement of the equality relation itself. \end{body}

-\begin{body} When we work in an intuitionistic foundational theory, the complement of the equality relation on a set $S$ may fail to constitute an apartness relation, and a well-chosen apartness often has more constructive content than (in)equality itself.
-Thus, the study of apartness relations plays an important role in both constructive analysis and in (one of the two main schools of) constructive algebra~\cite{tvdConst}. \end{body}
+\begin{body} When we work in an intuitionistic foundational theory, the complement of the equality relation on a set $S$ may fail to constitute an apartness relation, and a carefully chosen apartness often has more constructive content than (in)equality itself.
+In constructive analysis, apartness relations are encountered frequently; for example, in a metric space, defining $x$ to be apart from $y$ if $d(x,y)>0$ provides an apartness relation.
+Likewise, one of the two main schools of constructive algebra uses apartness relations extensively, studying structures equipped with a tight apartness and operations that respect them, while taking quotients via anti-subalgebras and anti-ideals, which behave better constructively than the classical notion of (complements) of subalgebras and ideals~\cite{tvdConst}. \end{body}

 \begin{body} In this article we investigate apartness relations between intuitionistic propositions.
 Motivation for the study of such relations comes from multiple sources.
-E.g. in Homotopy Type Theory, the propositions-as-some-types paradigm, which identifies propositions with subsingleton types, supplies many interesting irreflexive and symmetric relations on the lattice of propositions; among them questions about the relation $P \not\sim Q$ asserting the contractibility of the coproduct type $P + Q$ for propositions $P,Q$.
+For example, in Homotopy Type Theory, the propositions-as-some-types paradigm, which identifies propositions with subsingleton types, supplies many interesting irreflexive and symmetric relations on the lattice of propositions; among them questions about the relation $P \not\sim Q$ asserting the contractibility of the coproduct type $P + Q$ for propositions $P,Q$.
 One would like to know the circumstances in which this and other similar relations satisfy tightness/cotransitivity.
 One can show that (as long as $P,Q$ have at most one inhabitant) $P \not\sim Q$ holds precisely if the type $(P \times \neg Q) + (\neg P \times Q)$ has an inhabitant.
 As we shall see below, this means that $\not\sim$ satisfies cotransitivity precisely if the Law of Excluded Middle holds for all propositions. \end{body}